lamini-ai/lamini-ai.github.io/docs/API/train.md

 ## Parameters:

-- id (string): The `id` corresponding to the dataset you'd like to finetune with.
+- id (string): The `id` corresponding to the dataset you'd like to train with.
-- model_name (string): The base model you'd like to finetune.
+- model_name (string): The base model you'd like to train.

 ## Response:

 The response will include a job id and the status of the job.
-You can monitor the job at https://app.lamini.ai/train.
+You can monitor the job at [https://app.lamini.ai/train](https://app.lamini.ai/train).
 There are a number of statuses possible, each representing a different stage in the training process.

 ```
 {